srcspider/nightdragon/STYLE.md

-your class are actually qualified to tell you which attributes should be `private`, so what happens is that every use of `private` (outside of extreme cases of  everything being private) simply makes the options to the extending class a lot more limited, so it hurts class hierarchies (a lot).
+your class are actually qualified to tell you which attributes should be `private`, so what happens is that every use of `private` (outside of extreme cases of  everything being private) simply makes the options to the extending class a lot more limited, so it hurts class hierarchies.

 * When a method returns the current object, the `@return` doc comment should
 read: `@return \app\Your_Class_Here $this` (or equivalent using the interface